(x) Provisions, Contingent Liabilities and Contingent Assets

 The ultimate responsibility for liquidity risk management rests with the Board of directors, which has established Asset and Liability Management Committee (ALCO) for the management of the Company's short, medium and long- term funding and liquidity management requirements.
 The ALCO meets regularly to review the liquidity position based on future cash flows.
 The Company manages liquidity risk by continuously monitoring forecast and actual cash flows and by matching the maturity profiles of financial assets and liabilities.
 The Company also maintains adequate liquid assets, banking facilities and reserve borrowing facilities to hedge against unexpected requirements.

 In order to achive above, the Company also has an Investment Policy to ensure that safety, liquidity and return on the surplus funds are given appropriate weightages and are placed in that order of priority.
-The Investment Committee frames the strategy, sets the operational parameters and framework within the limits as may be set by the Board for investment.
-The Committee approaches the Board for revising the limit as and when required.
-The policy is also reviewed periodically in the background of developments in the money markets and the Investment Committee depending onthe external factors proactively to reducethe risk in the investments.
-Awell-defined front and backoffice mechanism isin place to ensurea system ofchecksand balances.
+The Investment Committee frames the strategy, sets the operational parameters and framework within the limits as may be set by the Board for Investment The Committee approaches the Board for revising the limit as and when required.
+The policy Is also reviewed periodically in the background of developments In the money markets and the Investment Committee depending on the external factors proactively to reduce the risk In the Investments.
+A well-defined Iront and back office mechanism is in place to ensure a system of checks and balances.

 Definition of terms as used in the table above: